• Skip to main content

 Instructions

-• Brush OLIVE OIL over the skin, then sprinkle SALT, PEPPER, GARLIC POWDER, and PAPRIKA over the surface.
+• Brush OLIVE OIL over the skin.
+Generously season with SALT and PEPPER, then sprinkle GARLIC POWDER and PAPRIKA evenly on top.

 Equipment